AdobeDocs/app-builder/guides/security_overview.md

 This token will be used by the back-end Runtime actions to call the [Adobe Product APIs](https://www.adobe.io/apis.html), which need to be integrated in this application.

 SPAs bootstrapped from the [CLI](https://github.com/adobe/aio-cli) with `aio app init` automatically include a [React-Spectrum](https://react-spectrum.adobe.com/) based front-end that integrates with the Experience Cloud Shell [client-side API](../reference_documentation/exc_app/overview.md) and sends the user OAuth token from the client to the invoked Runtime actions.

-## Securing Firefly Applications

-### I/O Runtime Specific guidelines

-The [security guidelines for I/O Runtime](https://github.com/AdobeDocs/adobeio-runtime/blob/master/guides/security_general.md) generally apply for the back-end actions of a Firefly application.

-The guidelines below are specific to Firefly applications.

-### Transport Security

-Developers building Firefly applications on top of the out-of-the-box infrastructure will benefit from HTTPs connections between all the components that are part of this infrastructure.

-We strongly recommend to ensure that every 3rd party system or service integrating with a Firefly application supports HTTPs connections as well.

 ### Authentication and Authorization